ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

     this.priorityQueue.add(event, time);
   }

-  // This function is executed by the `setInterval` every 50ms.
+  // This function is executed by the `setInterval` every 50 ms.
   // This is where all the magic happens tick() {
     // get the current time of the audio context and the current head of the queue